Do I need a structural engineer for my property project?

 Their job is often to define the specification of the project including the materials and structural systems.
 They can also assess the safety, strength, and durability of the building or structure to determine its structural integrity.

-Most structural engineers are members of either the Institution of Structural Engineers (IStructE) or the Institution of Civil Engineers (ICE).
+Most are members of either the Institution of Structural Engineers (IStructE) or the Institution of Civil Engineers (ICE).
 Both associations ensure the highest standards are maintained at all times and that members continue to learn and grow.

 When do I need a Structural Engineer?